 (As a side note, I know that it can also be used on hair but I haven’t tried that yet.)

 To sum it up, marula oil really agrees with my skin : it soothes, balances and protects it.
 It has now become one of my favorite skincare products.
-I’m interested in trying marula oils from other brands to see if there is a difference in quality/results, if only to have another point of comparison.
+I’m interested in trying marula oils from other brands to see whether there is a difference in quality/results, if only to have another point of comparison.